digital-work-lab/open-source-project/slides/01-topics.md

 **Complete the setup**

 - Register for the course on the *Virtual Campus* platform: [here](https://digital-work-lab.github.io/open-source-project/#participate) (password: OSP25#stud)
-- Create a GitHub account (using your student e-mail address) to use [Codespaces](https://github.com/features/codespaces) in the next sessions
+- Create a GitHub account (using your student email address) to use [Codespaces](https://github.com/features/codespaces) in the next sessions
 - Read [how to use Codespaces](https://digital-work-lab.github.io/open-source-project/docs/week_1_codespaces.html)

 > Challenge (optional): You can **set up your programming environment** (see instructions in the [CoLRev documentation](https://colrev-environment.github.io/colrev/dev_docs/setup.html)).
 This requires you to install and configure Git, Docker, pre-commit hooks, and venv.
 It will give you more control over and a deeper understanding of your programming environment.